JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 In the above example, 4 steps are used to create a binomial tree.
 At the end of the tree, there are steps (n) + 1 nodes, leaving 5 distinct possibilities for the asset to reach after n steps.
 Each price is represented by S (the original price) multiplied by the respective degrees of applied up and down factors.

+This basic concept of estimating the future movements of an asset using these trees is the basis of the Binomial model for calculating American options values.

-This tree forms the basis for the Binomial model, which is utilized in this project to estimate the fair price of American options.
-Currently, due to difficulty finding reliable data sources for European options (such as the options chain), I have limited the functionality of this tool to pricing American options with the Binomial model.
+Currently, due to difficulty finding reliable data sources for European options (such as the options chain), I have limited the functionality of this tool to pricing **American options with the Binomial model**.
 However, the Binomial model has been proven to converge to the Black-Scholes model as the number of steps increases.